‘Leave the building’: Texas walkout escalates voting battles

 Coming in at 67 pages long, the Texas bill would have reduced polling hours, empowered poll watchers and scaled back ways to vote.
 It included a ban on drive-thru voting centers and 24-hour polling places, both of which were used last year around Houston, reflecting how Republicans went after Texas’ largest Democratic stronghold.

 Many were ideas that Democrats had spent months fighting, but they protested that others were snuck in at the last minute.
-That included not just new early voting for Sunday but also a provision that could make it easier to overturn an election.
+That included not just new early voting limits for Sunday but also a provision that could make it easier to overturn an election.
 Under the bill, a judge could void a candidate’s victory if the number of fraudulent votes cast could change the outcome, regardless of whether it was proved that the fraud actually had affected the result.

 It’s the sort of provision that could allow a favorable judge to side with a candidate who makes broad claims of fraud with little specific evidence — as Trump did with virtually no success.
 Democrats and voting groups were particularly alarmed about it because the GOP has continued to embrace Trump even after he tried to overturn the 2020 election on phony claims of extensive fraud.